spdx/spdx-spec/chapters/appendix-IV-SPDX-license-expressions.md

 ## Composite License Expressions <a name="composite-expr"></a>

 More expressive composite license expressions can be constructed using "OR", "AND", and "WITH" operators similar to constructing mathematical expressions using arithmetic operators.

-For the `tag:value` format, any license expression that consists of more than one license identifier and/or LicenseRef, should be encapsulated by parentheses: "( )".
-This has been specified to facilitate expression parsing.
+For the `tag:value` format, any license expression that consists of more than one license identifier and/or LicenseRef, may optionally be encapsulated by parentheses: "( )".

 Nested parentheses can also be used to specify an order of precedence which is discussed in more detail in subsection (4).

 ### 1) Disjunctive "OR" Operator